 A Waterfall of Words by Julius Popp

-Whenever the artwork is switched on a large audience gathers; the fascinating Bit.Fall is a waterfall creating a cascade of words sourced from live news feeds.
-The work is a play between the highly technological system and its relationship to the nature.
+Whenever this artwork is switched on a large audience gathers; the fascinating Bit.Fall is a waterfall creating a cascade of words sourced from live news feeds.
+The work is a play between the highly technological system and its relationship to nature.

 The speed at which information is sourced, exchanged and updated in our modern society is almost inconceivable and more ephemeral than ever before; Bit.Fall translates this abstract process into an experience for the senses.

 The information-curtain acts as a metaphor for the incessant flood of information we are exposed to, and from which we draw our perpetually changing realities.
 The visual information is only temporarily perceptible as an image before it dissolves into itself.
 The distribution of information is revealed as a transient, easily manipulated phenomenon.
 The point is not what we see, it is how we evaluate it.

 In Bit.Fall, information is represented by words generated by a computer program, based on a statistical algorithm.
 The program filters relevant terms from the current stream of news on the internet and transmits the values to the control unit of Bit.Fall.
 In a split second, the machine releases hundreds of drops at specific intervals, creating a ‘waterfall’ of words.

 Each drop of water becomes a liquid and transient ‘pixel’ or ‘bit’, the smallest unit of information.
 Bit.Fall combines two distinct circulation systems – circulation in nature (through its own laws, such as gravity) and circulation in culture (through the degrees of social attention as recorded by statistics).

 Date September 2004, December 2010, July 2012, 2016 to present day